DaneVass/BARtab/README.md

 - `filtered_reads/<sample_id>.filter.log`: log

 ### CUTADAPT_READS

 Adapter sequences are trimmed and reads are filtered for length and N bases using [cutadapt](https://cutadapt.readthedocs.io/en/stable/).

 Constants can be specified with the parameters `upconstant` and `downconstant`.
-When running in bulk mode, reads can be filtered for containing either upconstant `up`, downconstant `down` or both `both` with the parameter `constants`.
+In bulk mode, reads can be filtered for containing either upconstant `up`, downconstant `down` or both `both` with the parameter `constants`.
-When running in single-cell mode or when `contstants` is set to `all`, reads are filtered in all three ways.
+In single-cell mode or when `contstants` is set to `all`, reads are filtered in all three ways.
 Fastq and log files are merged.

-The minimum read length can be specified with `min_readlength` (default 15).
+The minimum read length can be specified with `min_readlength` (default 20).
+If a constant barcode length is set with `barcode_length`, this is set as maximum sequence length.
+For `both`, only sequences matching exactly `barcode_length` will be retained.
 The fraction of mismatches in the constant region can be specified with `constantmismatches` (default 0.1).

 Output files: